 Restoration Hardware (RH) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the furniture and housewares company had gained 11.51% over the past month, outpacing the Retail-Wholesale sector's gain of 4.26% and the S&P 500's gain of 1.91% in that time.
+Coming into today, shares of the furniture and housewares company had lost 4.06% in the past month.
+In that same time, the Retail-Wholesale sector lost 0.88%, while the S&P 500 lost 4.88%.

-Wall Street will be looking for positivity from RH as it approaches its next earnings report date.
-In that report, analysts expect RH to post earnings of $3.58 per share.
-This would mark year-over-year growth of 19.33%.
-Meanwhile, our latest consensus estimate is calling for revenue of $709.33 million, up 5.58% from the prior-year quarter.
+Investors will be hoping for strength from RH as it approaches its next earnings release.
+The company is expected to report EPS of $3.58, up 19.33% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $709.33 million, up 5.58% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for RH.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for RH.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-RH is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+RH currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, RH currently has a Forward P/E ratio of 18.22.
-For comparison, its industry has an average Forward P/E of 14.25, which means RH is trading at a premium to the group.
+Investors should also note RH's current valuation metrics, including its Forward P/E ratio of 15.46.
+This represents a premium compared to its industry's average Forward P/E of 13.56.

-Also, we should mention that RH has a PEG ratio of 1.03.
+Meanwhile, RH's PEG ratio is currently 0.87.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-RH's industry had an average PEG ratio of 0.93 as of yesterday's close.
+RH's industry had an average PEG ratio of 0.79 as of yesterday's close.

 The Retail - Home Furnishings industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 198, which puts it in the bottom 23% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.